AmittAshok/Slam-book/README.md

 # Slambook App- Two Tier appliaction

-This is a simple Flask app that interacts with a MySQL database.
-The app allows users to submit messages, which are then stored in the database and displayed on the frontend.
+This is a simple SlamBook project that allows users to collect and store information about their friends, such as name, location, and hobbies.
+This project emulates the traditional college slambook, which was often passed around among friends for filling out personal details and fun facts.

 # Prerequisites
 Before you begin, make sure you have the following installed: